pollination/queenbee/README.md

       description: Maximum number of workers for executing this workflow.
       value: 1   # this is the default value which can be overwritten
     artifacts:
-    - name: project-folder
+    - name: model-folder
       description: |
         Path to project folder for this study.
 This will make it easy to use relative path for other template inputs.
+      location: project-folder
+      path: models/
-      path: '.'   # this is the default value which can be overwritten
+      task_path: . # this is the default value which can be overwritten

 ```

-## 2. operators
+## 3. operators

 `Operators` include the requirements for running `templates` [see below].
 Operator can be
 an operator for running the templates locally or using containers.
 In a valid workflow